jsfuentes/Code-Cheatsheet/CS_Fundamentals/LanguageTypes.md

 - harder to logic sometimes
 - harder to hire for

+**Statically Typed**: Variables have specific types at compiletime

+**Dynamically Typed**: Variables define their type at runtime

+**Strongly vs Weakly Typed** : About if it automatically converts float to integers or strings or it must be explicit

-## Compiled Vs Interpreted
+### Compiled Vs Interpreted

 In principle, not a lang characteristic as you can compile or interpret a lang

-### Compiled
+##### Compiled

 C++ and Java are compiled meaning they are turned in byte code and need to be precompiled

-**Statically Typed**: Variables have specific types at compiletime

-**Dynamically Typed**: Variables define their type at runtime

-### Interpreted
+##### Interpreted

 Python, JS is interpretrated meaning it is turned into byte code as needed